-

 This program consists of two courses.
 Both courses must be taken in the same semester.

-Expect to spend at least six hours per week beyond scheduled class time to study course material and complete assignments.
+Expect to spend at least six hours per week beyond scheduled class time studying course materials and completing assignments.

 Careers